Why Choose an Independent Escrow Company?

 Licensed escrow companies are consumers' best bet for safeguarding their funds.
 All licensed escrow companies are required to be members of the Escrow Agents' Fidelity Corporation, which provides fidelity coverage for member trust accounts in the amount of $5 million.
 This fidelity bond guarantees that in the event of theft of trust accounts, the consumers' funds are protected.

-The stringent requirements by the Department of Corporations assure that every licensed escrow company has met the highest standards in the industry.
+The stringent requirements by the Department of Business Oversight assure that every licensed escrow company has met the highest standards in the industry.
 Consumer protection regulations unique to licensed escrow companies include:

 - A Certification Program for all escrow officers in the company's employ, including fingerprinting and background checks by the Department of Justice;